City’s Water Services and Planning departments to test new tools

 “We are thrilled to bring technology to Guelph residents to help them reduce wasted water and avoid unnecessary costs and damage in their homes,” said George Tsintzouras, CEO of Alert Labs.
 “Working with the City of Guelph’s Water Services professionals enabled Alert Labs to bring a more robust product to a broader market.
 We’re grateful and excited by the opportunities offered by the Civic Accelerator program.”

 Milieu Technologies’ online community engagement platform for city planning will also be used on a trial basis by the City’s development planning team.
 This will allow residents to

 - sign up for automatic notifications if a new development application consultation opens within a selected geographic area;

 - easily access detailed information on any development project;

 - engage in dialogue with fellow residents, members of City staff and Council about the issues.

 “The Civic Accelerator has been a great opportunity for our company,” said Lee-Michael Pronko, co-founder of Milieu.
 “We look forward to continuing our work with City of Guelph staff and residents over the coming months to support real-time citizen participation and data-driven city building.”

 Next round of Civic Accelerator in development

-City staff are also planning the next round of the Civic Accelerator, targeting challenges that have potential for significant operational impact.
+City staff is also planning the next round of the Civic Accelerator, targeting challenges that have the potential for significant operational impact.
 Applications are expected to launch in the summer and winners are expected to start the embed period in September 2017.